Originally posted 3/30/18; updated 5/30/2020

 Every once in a while I like to make something that feels a little fancier than normal.
 Of course, now that I have kids, my standards for fancy have changed quite a bit.
 Nonetheless, I still consider a meal that I might order out on a date-night with my hubby fancy.
-That’s why I like this recipe.
+That’s why I love this Family Friendly Chicken Marsala.

 From pounding the chicken, sautéing vegetables, and creating a homemade sauce, this meal does come with a lot of steps.
 For that reason and since there are a variety of ways your kids can help, this is a great meal to involve your little ones in preparing.
 Naturally, my five-year old thoroughly enjoyed pounding the chicken, and there was lots of pouring and mixing for my littlest one.